sohail24/Game-of-Cards/README.md

-# Card-Game
+# Game Of Cards

-Card Game where a player can play against computer and reach a score equal or below a max limit.
+Game of Cards is a Card Game where a player can play against computer and reach a score equal or below a max limit.
 One with higher score then other wins.
 Goind beyond max limit while hitting will lead to busted which means you lost!!.

 Note : here a max limit of 21 is set so going beyond it would resut BUSTED!.